PlayFab/MpsSamples/Debugging.md

 ### How can I see the ports used by my game servers?

 This information is listed on `docker ps`.
-For example, you might see something like that:
+You will see something like that:

 ```
 980d7e80457265230a0bf   "/bin/sh -c ./cppLin…"   About a minute ago   Up About a minute   0.0.0.0:30000->3600/tcp, 0.0.0.0:30001->3601/udp  great_archimedes